 No, it’s better.
 People talk about 50 being the new 30 – I don’t subscribe to that.
 Maybe there are parallels in terms of what is deemed acceptable behaviour, but the experience and wisdom that comes with living for 50 years can’t be crammed into 30.
 It just can’t.

 I pity the 30-year olds.
 Life was so much harder at that age, fumbling my way through life

 That’s why 50 is better.
-Not only do we still get to act like young ‘uns, we have wisdom and life experience on our side.
-We can still do all the things now that you can when you’re 30 – take a gap year or five, launch a business, sleep around, have kids even if you must – but we do it with a bit more nous.
+Not only do we still get to act like young ‘uns if we want now, we have wisdom and life experience on our side.
+We can do all the things now that you can when you’re 30 – take a gap year or five, launch a business, sleep around, have kids even if you must – but we do it with a bit more nous.

 I pity the 30-year olds.
 Life was so much harder at that age, fumbling my way through life, trying to be a parent and career woman and try to strap on a social life, and pretend to have it all when inside, you’re actually bewildered and exhausted.

 And being 50 means fewer people argue with you too, because you’re older and you won’t stand for it, you have authority.
 How is that ever going to be a bad thing?!
 On the flip side, you can actually also become an elder, someone who hands down experience and wisdom – if asked – passing on the baton with love.